-Dr. Hang Lin is an Assistant Professor, Center for Cellular and Molecular Engineering, Department of Orthopaedic Surgery, School of Medicine, University of Pittsburgh.
+Dr. Hang Lin is an Assistant Professor in the Department of Orthopaedic Surgery, School of Medicine, University of Pittsburgh.

 Dr. Lin was a Visiting Fellow at the National Institute of Arthritis and Musculoskeletal and Skin, National Institutes of Health, Bethesda, MD.
-He has been with the University of Pittsburgh since 2010, as a Postdoctoral Associate and a Research Assistaint professor.
-He currently holds 4 patents.
+He has been with the University of Pittsburgh since 2010, as a Postdoctoral Associate and a Research Assistant professor.
+He currently holds 6 patents.
 In 2017, he received the University of Pittsburgh Innovator Award.
 He is also the NIA/NIH Butler-Williams Scholar (2018).

 View a list of Dr. Lin’s publications here.

 Name: Dr. Hang Lin

 Email Address: firstname.lastname@example.org

 Phone Number: (412) 624-5503